ZENGQI GUO

-She holds an MFA in Graphic Design from the Rhode Island School of Design and a BFA in Environmental Design from the Beijing University of Technology.
+I hold an MFA in Graphic Design from the Rhode Island School of Design and a BFA in Environmental Design from Beijing University of Technology.

 Email: zengqiguo96@gmail.com